alberthdev/pyradmon/README-DUMMYMP.md

 Usage
 ------
-Sound excited?
+Sounds exciting?
 Let's make it work!

 First, move the dummymp directory out of PyRadmon, as necessary.
 If you are using PyRadmon, you can just use the copy in the PyRadmon